dnguyds/Blackjack/README.md

 # Blackjack
-A BlackJack project created using C++ in Visual Studio.
+A BlackJack project created in Visual Studio written in C++.
 The game is played through text.